 - Change management & workflow.

 - Mechanical design management.

 - Manufacturing data & process management.

 - Visualization, digital mockup, and virtual reality.

 Mechanical design management includes mechanical computer-aided design management (MCAD) in a single product data management (PDM) environment.
 It also automates engineering change, validation, and approval processes, along with improving engineering productivity.

 Siemens PLM also comes with a multi-CAD environment that you can use for tasks like the validation of design.
-This can also help you in lowering the cost of product development.
+This can also help you in lowering the cost of new product development.

 You can also integrate structured documents, including digital signature, translation management, and multichannel publication in the PLM environment.
 Plus, the BOM management feature to manage the product data accurately.

 Other features include model-based system engineering, product cost management, program planning, sourcing and supplier integration, and more.

 The search and analytics feature compiles and aggregates all the data generated throughout the lifecycle from various data points.
 It also creates visual reports to provide you with an understanding of your products and processes.